Bureau of Engraving and Printing: Fort Worth location

 In 1987, construction began on a second facility in Fort Worth, Texas.
 In addition to meeting increased production requirements, a western location was seen to serve as a contingency operation in case of emergencies in the DC metropolitan area; additionally, costs for transporting currency to Federal Reserve banks in San Francisco, Dallas, and Kansas City would be reduced.
 Currency production began in December 1990 at the Fort Worth facility, and the official dedication took place on April 26, 1991.
 Any currency printed at Fort Worth includes a small "FW", usually located to the left of the bill's face plate number, and most also have larger back plate numbers.

 Historic locations

 The Bureau moved into its own building in 1880 with the completion of a facility at 14th St. and Independence Ave.
 SW, now the Sidney Yates Building.
 An addition was built on the south side of the building in 1891.
 The Bureau relocated to its present Washington location, just south of the original building, in 1914.

 Future locations

-On April 27, 2022, Maryland Governor Larry Hogan announced that the BEP would move from its historic Washington, D.C. location to Beltsville, MD at the U.S. Department of Agriculture's Beltsville Agricultural Research Center (BARC).
+On April 27, 2022, Maryland Governor Larry Hogan announced that the BEP would move from its historic Washington, D.C. location to Beltsville, Maryland, at the U.S. Department of Agriculture's Beltsville Agricultural Research Center (BARC).
 The U.S. Department of Treasury was transferred ownership of 114 acres within BARC from the Department of Agriculture for a future facility estimated to be completed in early 2027.